-In-app chat is picking up momentum.
-People are increasingly asking for social interaction to play a part in marketplace and on-demand service apps.
-When it comes to customer support, chat has long been a standard for websites, and it’s now gaining traction in mobile apps.
+When it comes to customer support, live chat has long been a standard for websites.
+Chat functionality has now become a staple feature for mobile apps too.
+From support for marketplace and on-demand services, to group and individual channels for gaming and social apps, users want and need tools for communication with your business and with other users.
 As developers race to keep up with users’ expectations of communication features, they’re also taking advantage of benefits like boost in user engagement and ability to interact with customers directly.

-Today, it’s a no-brainer to add chat to your app, but how?
-Should you build your own or choose an off-the-shelf API?
-This article reviews the costs of building your own app, and discusses what you can get with off-the-shelf add-ons, so you can make an educated decision.
+Today, it’s a no-brainer to add this feature, but how?
+Should you build your own chat app from scratch or choose an off-the-shelf API?
+This article reviews the costs of building your own app, and discusses the potential of out-of-the-box add-ons or alternative toolkits so you can make an educated decision.

 Flexibility and customization

 Some developers choose to create their own in-app chat because they are looking to integrate special types of interaction.
-When you build from scratch, the main benefit will be that it will operate exactly as you want it to.
+When you build from scratch, the main benefits includewill operate in line with your business logic.
 In this case, before starting development, you’ll want to create a clear specification with user workflow and some level of mock-up screens.
 Creating a detailed specification will allow you to have total clarity on what you need.